ori-drs/lfmc_gym/README.md

 example provided in the repository has been tuned to train a 25 Hz locomotion policy for the [ANYmal C](https://youtu.be/_ffgWvdZyvk) robot in roughly 30 minutes on a standard computer with an 8-core Intel i9-9900k CPU @ 3.6 GHz and an NVIDIA RTX 2080 Ti.
+Additional configurations for training at different frequencies will be added soon.

 ### Prerequisites
 The training code depnds on [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)